grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### Into the garbage gyre)

-When the clock indicated that it was fully dark above the waves, Percy had them drive the _Prospect_ up to the surface.
+When the clock indicated that it was fully dark above the waves, Percy had the _Prospect_ driven up to the surface.
 Hemi and Shakes got the _Gnat_ disconnected and surfaced.
 Soon both boats were running parallel to each other across a black sea of modest swells.
 The sky was loaded with heavy clouds which brought with them a steady breeze that drove the waves against the boats.
 The clouds made the night dark.
-So much so that while it was easy to hear the _Gnat_'s diesel engine from the bridge of the _Prospect_, it could not be seen out there in the blackness, except for the occasional spark of fire that escaped from its exhaust pipe.
+So much so that while it was easy to hear the _Gnat_'s diesel engine from the bridge of the _Prospect_, it could not be seen through the blackness, except for the occasional spark of flame that escaped from its exhaust stack.

 They kept a steady eastern course, moving deep into the central ocean.
 With both boats running their diesel engines, they could sustain high speeds.
 Maintaining a steady fifteen-knot average, they covered the vast distances of the open ocean relatively quickly.

 Percy rode up on the bridge.
-Given the extreme darkness, she decided to forego putting a lookout in the ring.
+Given the unmitigated darkness, she decided to forego putting a lookout in the ring.
 She had never felt like she had all the crew she needed to run the boat effectively, but having lost Owen and Chips, she was feeling more pinched than ever by too few hands.

 With no visibility on deck, and the sonar nearly useless over the volume of sound the diesel engines dumped into the water, the only real vision Percy had was on radar.
 So every twenty minutes, she had Cassandra turn on the radar for a few sweeps to make sure the ocean remained clear in front of them --- and that nobody was tailing behind.